Table of Contents

 Disrupting organized retail crime

 In one documented instance, a shopping center operator used centralized LPR data to identify a vehicle visiting multiple retail tenants.
 By correlating 15 separate visits, the security team identified a coordinated theft ring targeting specific high-value items.
-The aggregated evidence package—including vehicle movements and video footage—enabled law enforcement to build a strong case, disrupting the ring's operations (Source: Flock Safety).
+The aggregated evidence package—including vehicle movements and video footage—enabled law enforcement to build a strong case, disrupting the ring's operations.

 Improving parking lot security

 A mid-sized retailer deployed LPR cameras at parking entries and exits.
 The visibility of the system, combined with real-time alerts for known offenders, created a deterrent effect.
-Over a three-month period, the retailer saw a 28 percent reduction in parking lot theft and vehicle break-ins compared to the previous year (Source: Flock Safety).
+Over three months, the retailer saw a significant reduction in parking lot theft and vehicle break-ins compared to the previous year.

 Comparing LPR solution providers

-When selecting a partner for license plate recognition, it is vital to consider how the solution fits into your existing stack.
+When selecting a partner for license plate recognition, consider how the solution fits into your existing stack.
 The following table compares key providers, highlighting Spot AI's focus on unification and ease of use.

 |---|---|---|---|---|